-On this page, I link all the collectives I am part of, because my artistic and activist practice is highly intertwined with them.
+On this page, I link all the collectives I am or used to be part of, because my artistic and activist practice is highly intertwined with them.
 Most of my projects, works and interventions are produced in collaborations, or are literally produced as collective.

 I love the power, intelligence, dissent and creativity of collectivity and I am convinced that it´s an important why of gaining resilience and resistance against the hegemonial positions in our society – so thanks to all the people I work with, I am deeply grateful to work with all of you!